sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

             return new RedirectResponse($this->admin->generateUrl('list'));
         }
     }

 Here we first get the id of the object, see if it exists then clone it and insert the clone as new object.
 Finally we set a flash message indicating success and redirect to the list view.

-TODO: talk about other options or just refer to https://github.com/sonata-project/SonataAdminBundle/blob/master/Controller/CRUDController.php for reference?

 Create a template for the new action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We need to tell SonataAdmin how to render our new action we do that by creating a ``list__action_clone.html.twig`` in the namespace of our custom Admin Controller.
+You need to tell SonataAdmin how to render your new action you do that by creating a ``list__action_clone.html.twig`` in the namespace of your custom Admin Controller.

 .. code-block:: twig